marceldobehere/rb-taktik/README.md

 (Please don't try to break the server lol, ty)

 ## Technologies
 The game uses HTML/CSS/JS with Socket.io client side and NodeJS with Express and Socket.io on the server.
+The server also uses nodemailer with mailjet to send emails for the password-reset system.

 The server can also be placed in a docker container.